-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Admitted applicants should include wait-listed students who were subsequently offered admission.
+- C1.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total.

-Total first-time, first-year (freshman) men who applied 1311 Total first-time, first-year (freshman) women who applied 1446 Total first-time, first-year (freshman) men who were admitted 801 Total first-time, first-year (freshman) women who were admitted 1059 Total full-time, first-time, first-year (freshman) men who enrolled 155 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 174 Total part-time first-time first-year (freshman) women who enrolled n
+FIRST-TIME, FIRST YEAR (FRESHMAN) STUDENT APPLICANTS TOTAL Total first-time, first-year (freshman) men who applied 1306 Total first-time, first-year (freshman) women who applied 1447 Total first-time, first-year (freshman) men who were admitted 901 Total first-time, first-year (freshman) women who were admitted 1148 Total full-time, first-time, first-year (freshman) men who enrolled 152 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 184 Total part-time, first-time, first-year (freshman) women who enrolled 1 Total first-time, first-year (degree-seeking) who applied 2753 Total first-time, first-year (degree-seeking) who were admitted 2049 Total first-time, first-year (degree-seeking) who enrolled 337

-C2 Freshman wait-listed students
+C2.
+Freshman wait-listed students

-Students who met admission requirements but whose final admission was contingent on space availability
+✓ Students who met admission requirements but whose final admission was contingent on space availability)

-Yes No Do you have a policy of placing students on a waiting list?
-X
+Do you have a policy of placing students on a waiting list? \(\simeg \) Yes \(\text{No}\)

-If yes, please answer the questions below for Fall 2020 admissions:
+If yes, please answer the questions below for Fall 2021 admissions: